-In 2020, the Department of Employee Trust Funds (ETF), which has program administration and oversight of postemployment benefits, determined that the Supplemental Health Insurance Conversion Credit (SHICC) program should be considered a defined benefit other postemployment benefit (OPEB).
-As such, the Lottery has recorded its proportionate share of the net OPEB asset at June 30, 2020, of \$119,166 as a noncurrent asset.
+In 2020, the Department of Employee Trust Funds (ETF), which has program administration and oversight of postemployment benefits, determined that the Supplemental Health Insurance Conversion Credit (SHICC) program was an other postemployment benefits (OPEB).
+As such, the Lottery has recorded its proportionate share of the net OPEB asset as of June 30, 2021, of \$209,119 compared to June 30, 2020, of \$119,166 as a noncurrent asset.
 More detail can be found in Note 7 to the financial statements.